LibreOffice/core/xmlsecurity/test_docs/tools/README.txt

 portnumber: an arbitrary port number to which the server should listen.

-httpserv looks for the requested file relativ to the current directory.
+httpserv looks for the requested file relative to the current directory.
 For example, you are in
 $(SRC_ROOT)/xmlsecurity/$(INPATH)/httpserv/dist/javadoc,
 a directory which contains the index.html.
 From there you run httpserv.jar: